Bidishabiswas1704/Sales_report/README.md

 ### Insight:
 The analysis reveals distinct patterns in revenue trends for each year, providing insights into peak months, low points, and overall trajectory, aiding strategic planning and decision-making.
+### [4] Top Customer by Revenue
+Analyzing the Top Customer by Revenue offers crucial insights into key accounts driving significant business income, helping identify customer segments with the highest contribution and enabling strategic efforts to nurture and expand these valuable relationships for sustained revenue growth.
+This insight guides businesses in tailoring sales and marketing strategies to optimize engagement with top-performing clients.
+If we check for year 2020,